Robert Hampton Gray: Grays Peak, British Columbia

 On March 12, 1946, the Geographic Board of Canada named a mountain in Kokanee Glacier Provincial Park, British Columbia, after Gray and his brother, Flt Sgt John Balfour Gray, RCAF, who was also killed in World War II.
 Rising to a height of 2753 m, Grays Peak is well known in Canada as the mountain pictured on the label of Kokanee Beer.

 Hampton Gray Memorial Elementary

 The elementary school at CFB Shearwater is named after Gray.

 Kingston Norman Rogers Airport

 Gray completed his training at No. 31 Service Flying Training School in Kingston, Ontario.
 There is a Harvard aircraft, same type of trainer he flew at Kingston, mounted on a pedestal with a memorial dedicated to him.
 Additionally, the road leading to the airport terminal has been named Hampton Gray Gate.

 Royal Canadian Sea Cadets

 The Royal Canadian Sea Cadet Corps in Nelson, BC is named 81 Hampton Gray, VC Royal Canadian Sea Cadet Corps.

 Royal Canadian Air Cadets

 In 2012, the Royal Canadian Air Cadets created a new squadron in his honour called 789 Lt.
 R. Hampton Gray VC Squadron which is located in Mississauga, Ontario.

 Harry DeWolf-class offshore patrol vessel

-The sixth for the Royal Canadian Navy will be named for Gray.
+The sixth for the Royal Canadian Navy is named for Gray, HMCS Robert Hampton Gray (AOPV 435).